geonetwork/core-geonetwork/CONTRIBUTING.md

 * Build documentation: All build and development instructions managed in repository `README.md` files.

 * New libraries: Do not commit jars, use maven `pom.xml` to declare dependencies where needed, and `src/pom.xml` dependency management to manage version numbers.
-Document what the library does in GeoNetwork, how it interacts or extends GeoNetwork, with references to official library tutorials or documentation.
+Use build documentation to share what the library does in GeoNetwork, how it interacts or extends GeoNetwork, with references to official library tutorials or documentation.

 For more information see [How to contribute](https://github.com/geonetwork/core-geonetwork/wiki/How-to-contribute) (wiki).